Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 Some more details about each setting:

-• Unlisted – Anyone can see it, but it won’t appear in the Explore section or the Local or Federated timelines, and won’t be searchable by hashtags.
-This can be useful for replying in threads, so that you’re not filling people’s timelines unnecessarily.
-Normally indicated by an open lock icon.
+• Unlisted (aka Quiet Public) – Anyone can see it, but it won’t appear in the trending posts list or the Local or Federated timelines, it won’t show up in search results and it won’t show up in other people’s hashtag follows.
+Unlisted can be useful for replying in threads, so that you’re not filling search results etc unnecessarily.
+Normally indicated by a crescent moon 🌙

-• Followers-only – Only your followers can see these, normally indicated by a lock 🔒 or people 👥 icon.
+• Followers-only – Only your followers can see these, normally indicated by a closed lock 🔒 or people 👥 icon.
 If you use this setting, it’s a good idea to switch on follower requests, otherwise anyone could follow you to see your followers-only posts.
-You can do this by logging in on your server’s website, going to Edit profile > Require follow requests, tick the box and click Save changes.

 Sending DMs in Mastodon

-If you @ someone in a DM, they will be able to see it
+⚠️ If you @ someone they will be able to see it, even in DMs or Followers-Only modes

-⚠️ In all modes including DMs, if you @ someone in a post, they will see that post!
-Be really careful who you @ in a post because it’s the same thing as sending them a message.
+In all post visibility modes including DMs and Followers-Only, if you @ someone in a post they will see that post!
+Because of this, you need to be really careful who you @ in a post.

 I can’t see Unlisted as an option on my app?